-Send emails to share your story, to vent, to comment, to ask questions or offer suggestions, to discuss encounters with disability stereotypes, or just to connect with someone whose journey mirrors your own.
+Send emails to share your story, to vent, comment, ask questions or offer suggestions, to discuss encounters with disability stereotypes, or just to connect with someone whose journey mirrors your own.

 We are planning a section devoted to stereotypes aimed at the physically disabled.
 It would be useful to map the nature of each stereotype, how firmly those stereotypes are entrenched, and whether they change across regions of Canada, and across the globe.
 As we analyze the underlying cause of each stereotype, we are led to workable counter-measures.

-We reply to most emails, but time constraints mean we cannot act as advocate or adviser on an individual basis.
-To provide any meaningful advice – to suggest a probable next step that you haven't already tried – would prove a hit-or-miss process unless we knew your history.
+We reply to most emails, but cannot advocate on an individual basis.
+To provide any meaningful advice – to suggest a probable next step that you haven't already tried – would prove a hit-or-miss process unless we knew your full history.
 We cannot set aside days or weeks of time for that work, worthy though each case may be.

 Take a moment to read the following Tuum Est Policy pages:

 My musical instrument was the Highland Bagpipes.
 For a decade I marched as Pipe Sergeant in the Bonnie Bluebells Pipe Band of Saskatoon, Canada.
 At every celebration, the city asked us to parade in our kilts of Ancient Sutherland tartan, playing sprightly Scottish strathspeys, reels, and slow-airs.
 In solo competition, my Piobaireachd trophies took pride of place on my mantlepiece, as I love this classical music of the bagpipes.
 My sports were aerobic dance, and Judo at the level of green belt (4th kyu).